skyrimunificationproject/skyrimunificationproject.github.io/final.markdown

 Click Start.
 When the log file says complete, choose "Zip and Exit", and then install the zip file as a mod in MO2.

 Open your DynDOLOD install directory, and edit \Edit Scripts\DynDOLOD\DynDOLOD_SSE.ini.
 Set Wizard=0.
 Set Level32=1.
-Set WorkaroundLargeReferencesBugs=1.

 Launch DynDOLOD, right click in worldspaces and select all, click 'High' button at right, configure remaining checkboxes as seen below.